Shapes

 The serialized mesh format represents the most space and time-efficient way of getting geometry information into Mitsuba 3.
 It stores indexed triangle meshes in a lossless gzip-based encoding that (after decompression) nicely matches up with the internally used data structures.
 Loading such files is considerably faster than the ply plugin and orders of magnitude faster than the obj plugin.

 The serialized file format uses the little endian encoding, hence all fields below should be interpreted accordingly.
-The contents are structured as follows:
+The contents of a version 5 file are structured as follows:

 An 32-bit integer whose bits can be used to specify the following flags: